About South Flyfisher

 Let’s Fish

-If you’re planning a trip and I’m in the area, drop me a line.
-I fish with a wide range of people – Kiwis and internationals alike – and I’m always happy to share a few flies, some hard-earned lessons, and a yarn or two.
+If you’re planning a trip and I’m in the area, please drop me a line.
+I fish with a wide range of people – Kiwis and internationals alike – and I’m always happy to swap a few flies, some hard-earned lessons, and a yarn or two.

 Hope to see you on the water soon.